ANIRUDH-333/Linear-Regression/README.md

 <br>
 The algorithm continues to iterate until the parameters converge to a minimum of the cost function or a maximum number of iterations is reached.

-A detailed code for single and multi variable linear regression with Gradient descent and in-built are implemented in [Linear Regression].
+A detailed code for single and multi variable linear regression with Gradient descent and in-built are implemented in repository.
+Mainly answered all the [questions](https://github.com/ANIRUDH-333/Linear-Regression/blob/main/questions.pdf) in this [notebook](https://github.com/ANIRUDH-333/Linear-Regression/blob/main/Linear%20Regression.ipynb)